osklot12/IDATA2304-PROJECT-GROUP10/protocol.md

 ### Actuator status push

+_Requester_: __field node__

+_Responder_: __central server__

 When the state of an actuator on a field node changes, it needs to communicate this change to the rest of the network.
-This event is referred to as an __actuator status push__.
-This message first needs to go from the field node to the central server, then from the central server to any subscribed control panels.
+This event is referred to as an __actuator status push__, and is done by first requesting to update this data at the central server.
 All messages for this event are control messages, hence only the control process is used.

 1. __Initial notification__: When a field node registers a change of state for an actuator, it sends a message to the central server notifying this change.
-2. __FNSM update and message forwarding__: When receiving a notification from a field node, the central server then updates its FNSM for the field node accordingly, and forwards the message to any subscribed control panel.
+2. __FNSM update and message forwarding__: When receiving a notification from a field node, the central server then updates its FNSM for the field node accordingly, forwards the message to any subscribed control panel, triggering an __actuator status forwarding__ event, and responds with a message confirming the event.
+If the update is failed, the response will be an error message.

+### Actuator status forwarding

+_Requester_: __central server__

+_Responder_: __control panel__

+When a central server updates its FNSM, it needs to communicate this change to all already subscribed control panels.
+This event is referred to as an __actuator status forwarding__, and is done using the NNRT for the field node that owns the actuator.
+All messages for this event are control messages, hence only the control process is used.

+1. __Initial notification__: When the central server registers a change of a FNSM, it sends a message to subscribed control panels for the field node that owns the FNSM.
+2. __Control panel response:__ When the control panel receives a request for updating its implementation of the field node actuator status, it responds with a confirmation of the request.
+If the update is failed, the response will be an error message.

-### Actuator activation
+### Actuator activation (control panel to central server)

+_Requester_: __control panel__

+_Responder_: __central server__

-An __actuator activation__ event occurs when a control panel wants to activate a certain actuator for a field node.
-The request has to go through the central server before reaching the desired field node.
+An __actuator activation (control panel to central server)__ event occurs when a control panel wants to activate a certain actuator for a field node.
+Since the control panel does not have a direct way to communicate with a field node, this request needs to go through the central server.
 All messages in this event are control messages, hence only the control process is used.

-1. __Control panel request__: The control panel sends a request to activate an actuator to the central server, containing the address of the field node and the actuator.
+1. __Activation request__: The control panel sends a request to activate an actuator to the central server, containing the address of the field node and the actuator.
-2. __Server request forwarding__: The server does not check the validity of the request, and simply forwards the request to the field node.
-If the field node is reachable and the request forwarded, the server responds to the control panel telling it that the request has been forwarded.
-If the field node is not reachable, the server responds to the control panel with an error message.
+2. __Central server response__: When receiving an activation request, the central server needs to send an activation request to the field node.
+If this event is successful, and the central server receives a confirmation response from the field node, it will respond to the control panel with a confirmation message.
+If for some reason an error occurs during this event, the central server will respond with an error message.

+### Actuator activation (central server to field node)

+_Requester_: __central server__

+_Responder_: __field node__

+An __actuator activation (central server to field node)__ event occurs when the central server wants to activate a certain actuator for a field node.
+All messages in this event are control messages, hence only the control process is used.

+1. __Activation request__:  The central server sends a request to activate an actuator to the field node, containing the address of the actuator.
-3. __Actuator activation and response__: If the request reaches the field node, the field node reads the request and activates the relevant actuator if possible.
-This triggers an actuator status push, and the field node responds to the central server with a confirmation that the request was accepted.
-In case of activation failure, the field node responds to the central server with an error message.
+2. __Field node response__: When receiving an activation request, the field node needs to activate the addressed actuator.
+If the field node successfully activates its actuator, a confirmation message is sent back to the central server as a response.
+If for some reason an error occurs during this event, the field node will respond with an error message.

 ### Unsubscribing from a field node

+_Requester_: __control panel__

+_Responder_: __central server__

 A control panel unsubscribing to a field node can happen in two ways:
 * __actively unsubscribing__: the control panel actively unsubscribes from a field node.
 In this case, the control panel first needs to notify the central server about this event, so that the central server can handle the unsubscribing.
 * __connection closed__: in the case of closure of a control connection to a control panel, the control panel will automatically be unsubscribed by the central server.
 This happens either if the control panel disconnects, or if the heartbeat mechanism discovers a dead connection.
-This case does not involve any data communication in the network as it is processed internally at the central server, and is therefore not described by NOFSP.
+This case does not involve any data communication in the network other than triggering an ADL for the field node, as it is processed internally at the central server.

 All messages in this event are control messages, hence only the control process is used.